 \subsection{Ablation Study}

 \textbf{Noise Robustness.} To simulate real-world sensor noise and related perturbations, we evaluate the robustness of the models by adding noise to the scattered field.
-Specifically, we consider two levels of noise: a moderate noise level (5\%) and a high noise level (30\%), and use the resulting scattered fields to reconstruct the scatterers.
-The quantitative results are presented in \cref{tab:result}.
-To further illustrate the impact of high noise, we provide qualitative comparisons in \cref{fig:MNIST_0.30noise_N_inc=16}.
-It can be observed that most baseline methods exhibit noticeable artifacts or even complete failure under severe noise, whereas our method remains robust and is able to preserve the essential structure of the target.
+Moving beyond simple binary testing, we systematically assess the model's performance across multiple noise levels ranging from 5\% to 30\% to examine its behavior in various noisy environments.
+The quantitative results presented in \cref{tab:noise_ablation} demonstrate that our model exhibits smooth and gradual performance degradation as the noise level increases, maintaining excellent reconstruction capability even under strong noise interference as high as 30\%.
+Qualitative visualizations in \cref{fig:MNIST_0.30noise_N_inc=16} show that most baseline methods exhibit noticeable artifacts or even complete failure under severe noise conditions, while our method remains robust and preserves the essential structure of the target.

-\textbf{Transmitter Robustness.} We also investigate the impact of the number of transmitters on reconstruction quality.
-The corresponding results are presented in \cref{tab:transmitter_robustness}.
-The results demonstrate that our method remains relatively robust even in sparse-transmitter settings.
-For example, when using $N=4$ or $N=8$ transmitters, the reconstruction quality degrades only slightly compared to the full setting with $N=16$.
-This indicates that our approach is well-suited for practical applications, offering greater flexibility and lower deployment costs by reducing reliance on dense transmitter arrays.

-\textbf{Loss Ablation.} To validate the effectiveness of our proposed loss functions, we conduct ablation studies on both MNIST and IF dataset.
-As demonstrated in \cref{tab:loss_ablation}, the introduction of the permittivity loss improves metrics across both experiments.
-Conversely, the scattering loss alone fails to improve performance and even degrades metrics, as noise introduced during training causes deviations from inverse scattering stage, especially with 30\% noise contamination.
-However, the full model combining both losses achieves optimal results.
+\textbf{Ablation on Training Data Size.} To investigate the dependency of model performance on training data volume, we trained our model on varying scales of data from 100\% down to 25\% and evaluated them on a complete test set.
+The quantitative results are presented in \cref{tab:ablation_datasize}.
+First, our model demonstrates remarkable data efficiency, maintaining strong performance even when trained on partial datasets.
+Second, the performance degradation becomes substantially more pronounced under high-noise conditions.
+The performance penalty for data reduction is markedly severer in high-noise scenarios.
+This pronounced contrast underscores that sufficient training data is crucial for the model to learn robust features capable of countering strong noise interference.